Edna May Wonacott

-Edna May Wonacott (born February 6, 1932) is an American former child actress, best known for her role as Ann Newton in the 1943 movie Shadow of a Doubt.
+Edna May Wonacott (February 6, 1932 – June 26, 2022) was an American child actress, best known for her role as Ann Newton in the 1943 movie Shadow of a Doubt.
 The director, Alfred Hitchcock, and film producer Jack H. Skirball handpicked the then-nine year old for the film while she was waiting for the bus.
-At that time she had absolutely no experience as an actress.
+At that time she had no experience as an actress.

 Wonacott received a seven-year contract and Hitchcock predicted that she would become a star within a year.
 Other than Shadow of a Doubt, she made minor (uncredited) appearances in several films, including The Bells of St. Mary's and The Model and the Marriage Broker, then retired at age 20.

-Personal life
+Personal life and death

-Wonacott is the daughter of Mr. and Mrs. Elie Wonacott of Santa Rosa, California.
+Wonacott was the daughter of Mr. and Mrs. Elie Wonacott of Santa Rosa, California.
 In 1951, she married Robert Royce Green and had three sons.
-As of 2010, she resides in Yuma, Arizona under the name Edna Green.
+As of 2010, she resided in Yuma, Arizona, under the name Edna Green.
+She died there in June 2022, at the age of 90.